sappo/sappo.github.com/source/_posts/Cross-compiling-for-the-Raspberry-Pi.md

 CONFIG_OPTS+=("--prefix=${BUILD_PREFIX}")
 ```

-A lot of project use pkgconf to find dependencies therefore we tell autotools
+A lot of project use pkgconf to find dependencies.
+Therefore we tell autotools
-where to find raspberry pi specific pkg-conf configuartions.
+where to find Raspberry Pi specific pkgconf configuartions.

 ```bash
 CONFIG_OPTS+=("PKG_CONFIG_DIR=")